strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Velociraptor/Velociraptor.md

 Understand, it is not a replacement for **AV!**

 Let’s **"Show All"** Clients.
-Go to the search bar at the top of the screen, hit the dropdown
+Go to the search bar at the top of the screen, hit the dropdown.

 ![](attachment/velociraptor_showall.png)